unicef/publicgoods-toolkit/policy.md

 clearly from the original, that is, to avoid being an impostor.
 Trademarks can be powerful tools for preventing abuse and thus protecting trust in a DPG's brand.
-Indeed, the technology industry has a [long history in using trademark protection of open source products](https://producingoss.com/en/trademarks.html) in this way.
+Indeed, the technology industry has a [long history in using trademark protection of open-source products](https://producingoss.com/en/trademarks.html) in this way.
 Trademark for the DPG [Sunbird](https://www.sunbird.org/) is managed by the EkStep Foundation, which is the main supporter and developer of